Hippopotamus - Facts, Pictures, Diet, Habitat, Behavior, Characteristics

 Appearance :

 When the hippopotamus is immersed in water, it is able to see, breathe and hear while keeping cool in the hot sun.
 They have enormous jaws with two long canine teeth.
-They are enormous in size and weight.
+They are very large and heavy.

 Hippopotamus Characteristics :